maglietti/explore-ai3/tutorials/first-java-app/07-continuous-query.md

 ## Testing the Service Monitor

-Let's create a simple test application to verify our service monitor:
+Let's create a simple test application to verify our service monitor.
+Create a file `ServiceMonitorTest.java`:

 ```java
 package com.example.transit;